 Surges are enigmatic characteristics of glacier flow.
-Broadly speaking, glacier surges are sub-annual to 20 multi-annual periods of relatively rapid flow that occur quasi-periodically, with quiescent periods between 21 surges ranging from several years to centuries (Meier and Post, 1969; Raymond, 1987).
-Flow velocities 22 during a surge can reach 5-100 times typical quiescent-phase velocities because of commensurate increases 23 in the rate of slip at the ice-bed interface, hereafter called basal slip rate.
-Accelerated basal slip rates are 24 facilitated by changes in the mechanical, thermal, and hydrological properties of the bed, which may work 25 independently or in concert to initiate, sustain, and arrest glacier surges (Raymond, 1987; Kamb, 1987; 26 Murray et al., 2000; Fowler et al., 2001; Murray et al., 2003; Flowers et al., 2011; Meyer et al., 2016; 27 Flowers et al., 2016; Benn et al., 2019).
-28
+Broadly speaking, glacier surges are sub-annual to multi-annual periods of relatively rapid flow that occur quasi-periodically, with quiescent periods between surges ranging from several years to centuries [1, 2].
+Flow velocities during a surge can reach 5-100 times typical quiescent-phase velocities because of commensurate increases in the rate of slip at the ice-bed interface, hereafter called basal slip rate.
+Accelerated basal slip rates are facilitated by changes in the mechanical, thermal, and hydrological properties of the bed, which may work independently or in concert to initiate, sustain, and arrest glacier surges [2-10].